 Free Powwow seminar!
-I'll be presenting a free Powwow seminar at 12 noon on Saturday, February 3rd at the Pennsylvania State Museum in Harrisburg.
+I'll be presenting a free Powwow seminar at 7pm on Thursday, May 17th at the Orwigsburg Historical Society.
 Please come and join in the conversation about Powwowing!

 In namen Gottes des Vaters und des Sohnes, und des Heiligen Geistes.
 Amen

 + + +

 Hello and welcome to my personal site where I share everything I know about Pennsylvania German Powwowing.
 In Pennsylvania, we have our very own folk magic tradition solidified by our cultural ancestors almost 300 years ago.
 Today, Powwowing thrives amongst the Pennsylvania German culture.
 I am just one voice amongst many.
 I am certainly not the foremost authority on Powwowing, nor am I alone in my efforts to share information and preserve this amazing piece of our culture.
 However, since you are here at my website, you get to learn about Powwowing from me :)

 Powwow is definitely a passion of mine.
 I've spent years and years researching and learning about all sorts of folk magic traditions and religious practices.
 But nothing has captured my heart like Powwowing.
 This website is a way for me to share this passion with whoever wants to learn about it.

 My family immigrated to Pennsylvania in the 1800's from Austria.
 They laid down their roots in Schuylkill and Berks Counties.
 I have extensive family records and know where all of my ancestors lived, went to church, and where they are buried.
 I hope that the work I do with powwowing makes them proud of me.

 The most important things in my life are my family, my health, and my spirituality.
 Powwowing is an extension of my spirituality and so you can be sure I'm doing my best to represent the tradition.